henrivain/BuildTesseract/BuildingArm64_v8a.md

 Using x86_64 Windows 11 as build platform

 This tutorial is based on [blog from 2021](https://bucket401.blogspot.com/2021/07/crosscompile-tesseract-for-android-on.html).
 I have added some more information about steps.
-I am new to using C/C++ and know very little about compiling them targetting other palforms, but this seems to work.
+I am new to using C/C++ and know very little about compiling them targetting other platforms, but this seems to work.

 ## Step 1: Download needed build tools